fara-pug/fara-pug/index.md

 </tbody>
 </table>

-Take the ultra-light Eggs and Honey along with a few elemental rules to cook up Elemental Gourmet Meals right next to, or even in your Dungeon or Quest site!
+Take the ultra-small Eggs and Honey along with a few elemental rules to cook up Elemental Gourmet Meals right next to, or even in your Dungeon or Quest site!

 Don't forget the wood lest you wind up trying to do that in a desert.